Plachtaa/seed-vc/README.md

 ## Evaluation📊
 We have performed a series of objective evaluations on our Seed-VC's voice conversion capabilities.
-For ease for reproduction, source audios are 100 random utterances from LibriTTS-test-clean, and reference audios are 12 randomly picked in-the-wild voices with unique characteristics. <br>
+For ease of reproduction, source audios are 100 random utterances from LibriTTS-test-clean, and reference audios are 12 randomly picked in-the-wild voices with unique characteristics. <br>

 Source audios can be found under `./examples/libritts-test-clean` <br>
 Reference audios can be found under `./examples/reference` <br>